OCA/sign/survey_sign_oca/README.rst

 For generated sign requests scoping survey, input values are populated automatically with the survey answered values.

+Answers for multiple choice questions are displayed as a sequence if you add the question in placeholder.
+If you suffix the question in placeholder with specific answer then it will be displayed or checked if it is the answer.

 Answers of yes/no type are shown in text fields as Yes/No and in check fields as checked/unchecked.